Respiratory Syncytial Virus (RSV)

 About This Disease

 Respiratory Syncytial Virus (RSV) is a common illness that affects the nose, throat, and lungs.
-It is the most common cause of hospitalization in babies less than 1 year old, and up to 180,000 adults over 50 years old are hospitalized with RSV each year in the United States (U.S.) Luckily, RSV protection is available.
-Local patterns of infection are different than those seen in other parts of the US.
-Therefore, RSV protection is recommended year-round in Hawai’i.
+It is the most common cause of hospitalization in babies less than 1 year old.
+In the United States (US), up to 180,000 adults over 50 years old are hospitalized with RSV each year.
+Luckily, RSV protection is available for these vulnerable groups.
+Local patterns of infection in Hawaiʻi are different than those seen in other parts of the US.
+Therefore, RSV protection is recommended year-round in Hawaiʻi.

-People at higher risk for severe disease include premature infants, children less than 2 years old, people with chronic lung or heart conditions, people with weakened immune systems, and older adults.
+People at higher risk for severe disease include premature infants, children less than 2 years old, people with chronic lung or heart conditions, people with a weakened immune system, and older adults.
 RSV is the most common cause of bronchiolitis and pneumonia in infants less than 1 year old.
 Two to three out of every 100 infants under 3 months old are hospitalized with RSV every year in the US.
-Severe cases in the hospital with breathing difficulties may need oxygen, Intravenous (IV) fluids, suctioning of mucus from the airways, and possibly intubation (a breathing tube inserted through the mouth into the windpipe) with mechanical ventilation (a machine to help with breathing).
+Infants hospitalized with difficulty breathing may need extra oxygen, intravenous (IV) fluids, suctioning of mucus from the airways, and possibly intubation (a breathing tube inserted through the mouth into the windpipe) with mechanical ventilation (a machine to help with breathing).

 The good news is that there are ways to protect those at higher risk:

-- Infants should receive a medication (RSV monoclonal antibodies) if younger than 8 months old and their mother was not vaccinated during that pregnancy.
+- Infants should receive an RSV monoclonal antibody if younger than 8 months old and their mother was not vaccinated during that pregnancy.

 - Pregnant people should get the maternal RSV vaccine between 32-36 weeks to protect their newborn.
-The RSV vaccine is only given once, so for future pregnancies the infant should receive RSV antibodies.
+The RSV vaccine is only given once, so for future pregnancies the infant should receive RSV monoclonal antibody.

-- All adults 75 years old and older, and adults 50-74 years old with risk factors (due to chronic health conditions or living in a nursing home) should get vaccinated.
+- All adults 75 years old and older, and adults 50-74 years old with risk factors (due to chronic health conditions or living in a nursing home) should get a one-time RSV vaccine.

 Signs and Symptoms

 RSV symptoms usually begin 4 to 6 days after exposure.
 Symptoms usually begin with a runny nose and decreased appetite, followed by coughing and sneezing.
 Some people may have a fever or start wheezing.
 Some adults infected with RSV have mild or no symptoms.
-In very young infants, irritability, decreased activity, decreased eating and drinking, and breathing difficulties may be the only symptoms to arise.
+In very young infants, irritability, decreased activity, decreased appetite, and breathing difficulties may be the only symptoms.
 Most people fully recover in about 1 to 2 weeks.

 Transmission